HirushanGitHub/SpaceXCTF/README.md

 eg :- (localhost/SpaceXCTF)

-Then,import the DataBase into the apache wed server by following this video (https://www.youtube.com/watch?v=kxdzfv-KU9Y).This database is in a file known as Spacex_Data_Base in the downloaded zip.
+Then,import the DataBase into the apache web server by following this video (https://www.youtube.com/watch?v=kxdzfv-KU9Y).This database is in a file known as Spacex_Data_Base in the downloaded zip.

 <h4> Note :- You must use Linux environment to play levels from 15th to 20th. </h4>